mediaexplorer74/MiBand3/README.md

 ## ToDo
 - Try to fix +-100500 bugs after MiBand R.E.
+- Repair all localization data (language resources for EN/RU at minimum)
 - Try to add Mi Band 3,4, and 5 compatibility.

 ## Reference(s)